 Use with caution!
 But a great way to flag inconsistent values when entering data.

-len_hourscolumn again.
-Now we can scan through and different colors will stand out.
-Again, do we notice any strange values?
+- Now we can scan through and different colors will stand out.
+Do you notice any strange values?

 Use data validation tools to minimise the possibility of input errors.

-Use sorting and conditional formatting to identify possibly errors.
+Use sorting and conditional formatting to identify possible errors.